 “I think it will pass.
-Polls shows increasingly cannabis is not a controversial point in New Jersey,” Cunningham said.
+Polls show increasingly cannabis is not a controversial point in New Jersey,” Cunningham said.

 Cunningham sees changing cannabis laws as a means to create entrepreneurial opportunities that would revitalize the economy.
 Cunningham has been working with the Red Cross to address the spread of COVID-19 and is acutely aware of the employment hardships many in South Jersey have already begun to experience due to the crisis.

-Cunningham endorsed homegrow, saying “I think we need to develop a robust system of regulations that brings those folks into the fold.
+“I think we need to develop a robust system of regulations that brings those folks into the fold.
 We have to have guidelines to ensure small businesses that homegrown products comply with safety standards to assure and protect consumers.
-With that in place, I am all for craft cannabis.”
+With that in place, I am all for craft cannabis,” he said.

 Primary Race Competition

-Cunningham entered the race shortly after Montclair professor Brigid Harrison and Atlantic County Freeholder Ashley Bennett, who has since dropped out.
+Cunningham entered the race shortly after Montclair professor Brigid Harrison and Atlantic County Freeholder Ashley Bennett who dropped out.
 Harrison is running on a strong pro-cannabis platform in contrast to Amy Kennedy.
 West Cape May Commissioner John Francis III and former FBI Agent Robert Turkavage are also running.

-Amy Kennedy is married to former Congressman Patrick Kennedy who is promoting prohibitionists across the country with the group Smart Approaches to Marijuana (SAM).
+Amy Kennedy is married to former Congressman Patrick Kennedy, who promotes prohibitionists nationwide with the group Smart Approaches to Marijuana (SAM).
 Cunningham said Amy Kennedy is in favor of cannabis prohibition.

-Politico revealed that the Kennedys were being funded by drug companies who profit from opioid addiction.
-Amy sits on the board of Interaxon which makes headbands to help addicts meditate.
+Politico revealed that the Kennedys were being funded by drug companies that profit from opioid addiction.
+Amy sits on the board of Interaxon, which makes headbands to help addicts meditate.
 The Kennedys are also invested in alcohol addiction treatment which cannabis gravely threatens as a safe consumption alternative.
-Many individuals in recovery are effectively treated with clinical cannabis which directly threatens less effective treatment methods where the Kennedys are invested.
+Many individuals in recovery are effectively treated with medical cannabis.
+It directly threatens less effective treatment methods where the Kennedys are invested.
 This raises many red flags regarding Kennedy’s candidacy.

 Cannabis is a point of major difference in this congressional primary race for Cunningham, “I think having a young black millennial, an Ivy Leaguer with a law degree makes a difference.
 My life experience brings gravitas.
 The Kennedys are millionaires who have circumvented taxes for decades with the use of trusts.
 They are prohibitionists.
 Are they actually in touch with anything happening to anyone in Atlantic, Cumberland, Cape May, Salem County, and the greater South Jersey region?
 I think not.”